worktheclock/replit.github.io/teams/organizing-projects.md

 Once Team Projects are created, you may organize them into units.

-*This function is currently only available for a limited number of users.*

 ### Creating Units
 Begin by clicking on the **+** icon at the top right of your Team to create a unit.
 ![Create a unit](/images/teamsForEducation/create_unit.gif)